The Anthony Meindl’s Actor Workshop Student Code of Ethics

 - Non-consensual, intentional physical contact of a sexual nature

-AMAW encourages reporting misconduct to your Teacher, the Student-Teacher liaison, Studio Manager or Operations Manager immediately so that AMAW can properly address the allegations and take appropriate steps to prevent the conduct from escalating and/or to eliminate the harassing conduct.
+AMAW encourages reporting misconduct immediately so that AMAW can properly address the allegations and take appropriate steps to prevent the conduct from escalating and/or to eliminate the harassing conduct.

-In any case where there is a reasonable suspicion that criminal actions may have occurred or are occurring, in addition to the reporting process described herein, faculty, staff and employees of the AMAW may be obligated to report such actions to applicable law enforcement authority and to forward all applicable evidence to such law enforcement authority with respect to such actions..
+In any case, where there is a reasonable suspicion that criminal actions may have occurred or are occurring, in addition to the reporting process described herein, faculty, staff, and employees of the AMAW studio may be obligated to report such actions to applicable law enforcement authority and to forward all applicable evidence to such law enforcement authority concerning such actions.

 AMAW cannot fully investigate anonymous complaints.
-However, we will utilize best efforts to investigate all such claims.
-AMAW encourages Students to feel comfortable reporting misconduct
+However, we will utilize our best efforts to investigate all such claims.
+AMAW encourages Students to feel comfortable reporting misconduct.

 AMAW will make reasonable efforts to address all third-party complaints.